-Obviously I have no control over my family history, but I do what I can to keep other risk factors in check.
-I don’t smoke, and I try to live a lifestyle that keeps my blood pressure and weight under control, and reduces my risk for developing diabetes.
-That means staying active – for me that’s running, workout DVDs, and keeping up with my kids, for you it can be anything from walking to biking to swimming to yoga – and eating a heart-healthy diet.
+Obviously, I have no control over my family history, but I do what I can to keep other risk factors in check.
+I don’t smoke, and I try to live a lifestyle that keeps my blood pressure and weight under control and reduces my risk of developing diabetes.
+That means staying active – for me, that’s running, workout DVDs, and keeping up with my kids, for you it can be anything from walking to biking to swimming to yoga – and eating a heart-healthy diet.

-- Peanut Butter and Jelly Smoothie Bowl from The Casual Craftlete
+Peanut Butter and Jelly Smoothie Bowl from Purely Katie

-- Healthy Green Pina Colada Smoothie from Whole Food Real Families
+Healthy Green Pina Colada Smoothie from My Nourished Home